We earn commissions if you shop through the links below. Read more

 How to start a skincare business

 Obsessed with healthy skin?
-If so, you’re in luck, as the US skincare market is now worth $20 billion and still growing.
-You could start a skincare business, help people look and feel their best, get in on the beauty industry boom and make a good living all at the same time!
+If so, you’re in luck, as the US skincare market is now worth $24.3 billion and still growing.

 Starting out as a solopreneur, it’s probably a good idea to link your product line to your own needs and interests.
 If you have dry skin, for instance, a smart approach for your skincare business would be to focus on moisturizing and anti-aging products, as these would be areas in which you’d be seen as having expertise, given your experience.
 If you’re concerned about the environment, you could offer a skincare line that uses only eco-friendly, sustainable ingredients.